 - 7.5 g beeswax or candelilla wax

-- When the oils, butters, and the beeswax have melted together, mix in the essential oils.
+- When the oils, butters, and the beeswax have melted together, mix in the essential oils (if using)

-- Pour into your jar and let cool.
-I stick it in the fridge if I'm really excited.
+- Pour the mixture into your jar and let it cool.
+I tend to stick mine in the fridge to cool, especially if I've used shea butter

 - I usually use organic olive oil infused with herbs for the liquid oil.
 Infuse your oils with herbs ahead of time